 Sipapu's runs, though, for the most part tend toward intermediate skiing, perhaps upper intermediate as some of them are narrow and they twist and turn down the mountain, intersecting and connecting in ways that give you a lot of routes down for a relatively small mountain.

 In addition to the big fireplace, the rental shop and a combined ski shop and convenience store are located on the main floor of the big, old lodge.
-Upstairs are a cafeteria/restaurant where all the food is cooked to order, and a friendly little bar with a couch and TV to watch the big game while you take a break from skiing.
+Upstairs are a cafeteria/restaurant where all the food is cooked to order, and a friendly little bar with a TV to watch the big game while you take a break from skiing.

 Downsides: Area is small, limited terrain for beginners and experts (except for the above-mentioned off-piste tree skiing), some runs are narrow.